Protect Nesting Loons and Loon Chicks

 “Loons were removed from Vermont’s endangered species list in 2005, but two threats loons face are human disturbance during the breeding season and ingestion of fishing gear,” said Doug Morin, wildlife biologist with Vermont Fish & Wildlife.

 “Although most areas where loons are nesting on Vermont’s lakes are surrounded by signs reminding people to give loons the space they need, not all nesting areas are marked.
 We’re asking people to view loons using binoculars rather than from up close, whether they are in a boat, a canoe or a kayak.”

 Morin also reminds people to avoid lead fishing tackle.
 Two loons died from lead fishing gear ingestion in 2019.
 Loons sometimes swallow stray fishing tackle and suffer the effects of lead poisoning.
-Lead sinkers weighing one-half ounce or less are illegal in Vermont, but larger tackle still has the capacity to slough off lead into the environment over time.
+Lead sinkers weighing one-half ounce or less are illegal in Vermont.
 Morin also recommends anglers to be careful to not attract loons to their bait and lures, and especially do not leave any fishing line behind as it can kill loons.